The Miracle Image of

 Our Lady of Guadalupe

-In December 1531, the Blessed Virgin appeared four times to an Aztec Indian convert, baptized and renamed, 'Juan Diego'.
+In December 1531, the Blessed Virgin appeared four times to an Aztec Indian convert who was baptized under the Christian names of 'Juan Diego' (John James).
 She appeared on a hill outside of Mexico City called Tepeyac and requested a chapel to be built there in her honor.
 The Virgin sent the visionary to deliver her request to the local bishop - Juan de Zumarraga - but he was met with skeptism and speedily dismissed.

-In December 1531, the Blessed Virgin appeared four times to an Aztec Indian convert, baptized and renamed, 'Juan Diego'.
+In December 1531, the Blessed Virgin appeared four times to an Aztec Indian convert who was baptized under the Christian names of 'Juan Diego' (John James).
 She appeared on a hill outside of Mexico City called Tepeyac and requested a chapel to be built there in her honor.
 The Virgin sent the visionary to deliver her request to the local bishop - Juan de Zumarraga - but he was met with skeptism and speedily dismissed.

-In her second appearance to Juan Diego the Virgin charged him to once again deliver her words to the bishop, and this time, Juan was taken a little more seriously than at his previous visit.
+In her second appearance to Juan Diego the Virgin charged him to once again deliver her words to the bishop, and that time around, the visionary was taken a little more seriously than at his previous visit.
 Zumarraga listened intently as Juan repeated the message but the bishop asked for a sign from the Blessed Mother before he would agree to construct the requested church.

 In a separate (fifth) apparition to Juan's seriously ill uncle, who the Mother of God cured, she expressed her desire to be honored in Mexico as ‘Santa Maria de Guadalupe’, which originated the title given to her sacred image.